Home on Native Land

 The lead single "Day I Left Home" was released on August 31, 2016.
 The video for the single was directed by Canadian artist Geoffrey Farmer.
-The second single "Twilight Of The Season" was released on October 31, 2016 with a video directed by Canadian film director Sean Michael Turrell.
-A third video was released for "Had A Feeling 'Bout You" on November 16, 2016 directed by Joel Gibb.
+The second single "Twilight of the Season" was released on October 31, 2016, with a video directed by Canadian film director Sean Michael Turrell.
+A third video was released for "Had a Feeling 'Bout You" on November 16, 2016, directed by Joel Gibb.
 A fourth video was released for "Dark End of the Street" on December 2, 2016, directed by Canadian artist and filmmaker G. B. Jones.

-The album was released on Outside Music on October 28, 2016.